Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Cramér-Rao Bound

 \section{Cramér-Rao Bound}

-In this section, we first develop the CRB of the scenario considered in this paper, i.e., 2D DoA estimation with UCA for multiple wideband signal sources with multiple snapshots.
-Then, the guidelines for practical applications are discussed based on the derived CRB expression.
+This section first derives the CRB of the DoA estimation under the signal model in this paper.
+Then, the guidelines for practical application are discussed based on the derived CRB.